 - When recreating in the backcountry consider leaving the dog at home.

-- If your dog is loose, keep it in visual/auditory range and vocalize frequently, including the use of whistles.
+- If your dog is loose, keep it in visual/auditory range and vocalize frequently.
+Dog whistles may be used.

 - Dogs should be trained not to chase or approach wildlife and to return on commands.